JoeHolownia/ox_ai_hackathon/README.md

 ## Usage:

+For the streamlit demo live version, simply visit this url: https://oxaihackathon-4ce74jn8mo4zfkuv7wqrfn.streamlit.app/

+To run this locally, instead do the following:

-For the streamlit demo, create a conda environment and run:
+  create a conda environment and run:

   pip install streamlit
   pip install pandas
   pip install sqlite3
   pip install matplotlib

   Then to run the app locally in your web browser, run:

   streamlit run app.py

   For AI implementation you will need to add your OnDemand API key to the api file.
 See below.

 ## OnDemand API Utilisation